Sarah, 38: I ran my first marathon at 36 and it has been the most rewarding fitness journey so far.

 In the beginning, Sarah could barely run a mile without stopping, her lungs burning and legs aching.
 But she didn’t give up.

-READ: Personality test: Can you face the truth?
-Discover how easily you admit you're wrong in 10 simple questions!
+READ: Personality test: Are you on the brink?
+Discover if you're nearing burnout with just 10 simple questions!

 With each step, she moved closer to her goal, and with each day, the impossible seemed just a bit more achievable.